 Students may earn these credits in addition to any music credits earned in school.
-Verification should be brought in to the Guidance Department.
+Verification should be brought into the Guidance Department.
 Note: Royal Conservatory of Music credits cannot be used to meet the arts compulsory credit requirements.

-Prior Learning Assessment and Recognition (PLAR)

-The PLAR challenge process
+Prior Learning Assessment and Recognition (PLAR) The PLAR challenge process

 Prior learning includes the knowledge and skills that students have acquired outside secondary school.
-Students enrolled in Ontario secondary schools may have their knowledge and skills evaluated against the expectation outlined in the provincial curriculum policy documents in order to earn credits towards the secondary school diploma.
-This formal evaluation and accreditation process is known as Prior Learning Assessment and Recognition (PLAR).
+It is a formal process where students enrolled in Ontario secondary schools may have their knowledge and skills evaluated against the expectations outlined in the provincial curriculum policy documents in order to earn credits towards the secondary school diploma.
+This evaluation and accreditation process is known as Prior Learning Assessment and Recognition (PLAR).